neoground/charm/README.md

 ## 🚧 Beta Notice

 Please note that Charm is currently in beta.
-We are hard at work on version 4.0, which will be the first stable release.
+We are hard at work on version 4.0, which will be the first full stable release.

-As with any beta software, please use Charm with caution and be prepared for potential changes as we continue to refine and enhance the framework.
+Starting at version 3.7, charm is in a stable beta.
+We didn't experience bigger bugs in the last few months, and it runs very well on our production apps.
+Huge, breaking changes are unlikely from now on.

 ## ☕ Support Charm's Development